abooij/wiwikwlhott/semantics.rst

 corresponding (say) CwF out of the model category, which has as the types exactly the *fibrations* into the context.

--  various ways to present fibrations: types in context, sigma type, type family
+.. todo:: various ways to present fibrations: types in context, sigma
+          type, type family

 Simplicial sets
 ---------------

--  presentation in terms of coface and codegeneracy maps is equivalent to saying "take all order-preserving morphisms"
+.. todo:: presentation in terms of coface and codegeneracy maps is
+          equivalent to saying "take all order-preserving morphisms"

 Cubical sets
 ------------

--  various iterations
+.. todo:: various iterations